AntonovAnton/math.trigonometric/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help illustrate the issue.

 **Environment:**
-If applicable, add screenshots to help illustrate the issue.
 - C# library version: '...'
 - .NET version: '...'
 - OS: '...'